TomAnthony/itermocil/README.md

 My team all use teamocil, and I had a bunch of teamocil files already, so I wrote iTermocil to enable me to keep using these files within iTerm itself.

-# Notes
+## Notes

 Teamocil allows supplying a name for a tmux session which has no purpose in iTerm, and so that option is ignored.

 In tmux it is 'windows' that have names, whereas in iTerm each pane in a window can have a name. iTermocil will name all the child panes of a window by the window name given in a termocil file.

 iTermocil works for iTerm 2+, but the script support is better in iTerm 2.9 beta so things run a bit faster/cleaner with iTerm 2.9+.
+If using beta builds should grab the [latest nightly](https://iterm2.com/nightly/latest), the 2.9.20150626 build does not have the required script hooks for iTermocil to work (and I have no plans to kludge something just for an incomplete beta).

+The only limitation on pre 2.9 iTerm is currently you cannot have teamocil 'windows' open in tabs, you can open with '--here' or the 'window' will open in a new iTerm window.
+I cannot find a scripting solution to work around this limitation currently.

 ## Thanks